boofish/Silhouette-Misc/notes/mpu.md

-# MPU Basics
+# 1. MPU Basics

-This introduces what is MPU and how to use it for memory management in FreeRTOS on two architecture: ARMv7-M and ARMv7-R.
+This introduces what is MPU and how to use it for memory management in FreeRTOS on two architectures: ARMv7-M and ARMv7-R.

-## What are the options for memory management in ISA level?
+## 1.1 What are the options for memory management in ISA level?
 Three kinds of memory management solutions contributed by ARMv7-M and ARMv7-R:

 1. System address map.
 32-bit address space is equally divided into 8 regions, 0.5GB each, including: Code, SRAM, Periperal, 2 RAM regions, 2 Device regions, System region.